Ph.D. Program Frequently Asked Questions

 We expect and encourage applicants from a wide range of HCI-related backgrounds, including technical, social science and design fields.
 While it is important for HCI researchers to have some understanding of the technical aspects of their work, and at least one technical course will be needed in your program of study, we do not expect all applicants to have strong programming or other technical skills.

 Should I visit before I apply (and will that help my chances of being admitted)?

 Typically, no. We normally do not encourage people to visit before they apply because it does not generally improve one’s chances of admission.
 We do, however, invite all admitted students to visit at our expense during our Open House in March.
 The Open House provides the opportunity to meet with faculty and current students, and to explore the university environment.

 Can I apply for admission starting in the spring instead of the fall?

 No. We only process admissions once a year.
-Applications are accepted in December for admission the following fall.
+Applications are accepted until the December deadline for admission the following fall.

 Is financial aid available?